 The Pierre & Alexandra Boulat Grant

-In order to to assist photojournalists struggling with the economic hardships associated with this profession, the Association is promoting an annual Grant, endowed for the second year by LaScam (collective society for multimedia authors).
+In order to to assist photojournalists struggling with the economic hardships associated with this profession, the Association is promoting an annual Grant of 8,000 euros, endowed for the sixth year by LaScam (collective society for multimedia authors).

 The award is presented to a professional photographer of any age, sex or nationality who wishes to cover a social, economic, political or cultural issue in a journalistic manner, on presentation of a dossier.
 The Award is given in order to allow the winner to produce a story that has never been told but that the photographer cannot find support for within the media.

-Year 2013: Arnau Bach with his project on “Marseille”.
-After a fantastic work done by Arnau on Paris suburbs, he wants to explore Marseille, its poor suburbs, stigmatized for criminality, the traditional fishing sector which has seen its share of the port diminished and the inhabitants who have been forced to leave the popular areas of the centre.
+Year 2013: Arnau Bach – “Marseille”.
+Explore Marseille, its poor suburbs, stigmatized for criminality, the traditional fishing sector which has seen its share of the port diminished and the inhabitants who have been forced to leave the popular areas of the centre.

-Year 2010 : Lizzie Saadin with her project: “Promised land, promised women” featuring women and minors, victims of trafficking in Israel.
+Year 2010 : Lizzie Saadin – “Promised land, promised women” featuring women and minors, victims of trafficking in Israel.
 Each year from 3 000 to 5 000 women and girls victims of trafficking are brought into Israel to work, mainly in the sex industry.

-Year 2009 : Masie Crow with her project: “Lost in the cycle of poverty”.
+Year 2009 : Masie Crow – “Lost in the cycle of poverty”.
 The emotion effects poverty can have on an indivudal, through the eyes of one young woman, April, living below the poverty line in Southeast Ohio, as she comes of age in a life style that is not easily escaped.

-Year 2008 : Jean Chung with her project : “tears in Congo”.
+Year 2008 : Jean Chung – “Tears in Congo”.
 Jean has been following some of the women who in Congo, have suffered violiation from men and show the physioogical and psychological consequences of their trauma.